WINTER IN CHAMONIX

 The Chamonix valley offers something for everyone, from beginner to expert as well as incomparable views.
-There are five main ski areas; Le Tour, Grands Montets, Brevent, Flegere and Les Houches.
+There are five main ski areas; La Domaine de Balme, Grands Montets, Brevent, Flegere and Les Houches.

 Chamonix is most famous for the Vallee Blanche, a 22 km off-piste glacier run with sensational views - a guide is essential.

 Learn how to drive your own team of huskies!
 You'll be introduced to the dogs and shown how to control the sledge before hitching up and setting off around tranquil alpine paths.